vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/7_upasaMhAraH.md

 The six objects": corresponding to the six

 Otherwise, in the case of one who having happiness as the enjoyment of a damsel": a person falls into deep sleep.
 During deep sleep there is no misery at all.
 When he wakes up, he knows that he had been sleeping without any disturbance, i.e., that he had no misery at all.
-When he was asleep, he had forgotten every- thing, even his appointment with a damsel; but when he wakes up, he remembers the appointment and feels sorry for the loss of the bits of happiness that he would have had.
+When he was asleep, he had forgotten everything, even his appointment with a damsel; but when he wakes up, he remembers the appointment and feels sorry for the loss of the bits of happiness that he would have had.
 Now, if absence of misery as such is the object of one's ultimate desire, then, how is it that in this case, there is dissatisfaction along with the complete absence of misery?
-119. "That the universe is constituted of Maya will
+119. "That the universe is constituted of Maya wi॥

 be refuted